Aural training (solfa) 1B

 What is the course about?

+The course is focused on gaining a deep understanding of the fundamental building blocks of music, to improve aural awareness, sight-reading skills, and the ability to memorise and transcribe musical material.
 The course is suitable for those wanting develop their own musicianship or to learn a Kodály-based approach for their teaching practice.
-Leads to Aural training (solfa) 1C next term.

 What will we cover?

-• Recognising and understanding pitch patterns in melody through the relative solfa system
+• Recognise and understand pitch patterns in melody through the relative solfa system

 • Develop knowledge and aural awareness of modes